JonasToth/jonastoth.github.io/content/posts/debug_fission_using_mold.md

 ```
 The created `.dwo` files are similar in size to the `.o` files.
 An incremental build now only changes the necessary files and the final linking can ignore the handling of debug information.
-The debugger will look for a matching `.dwo` file and read debug information from it if possible.
+Debuggers search a matching `.dwo` file and read debug information from it if found.

-All the "loose" `.dwo` files are not easy to distribute though.
+All the "loose" `.dwo` files are not easy to distribute and handle though.
 This is where the `dwp` (or `llvm-dwp`) tool comes in.
-It bundles all `.dwo` files into a `.dwp` ([DWARF Package File Format](https://gcc.gnu.org/wiki/DebugFissionDWP)) file, allowing similar handling to the `waybar.dbg` file.
+It bundles all `.dwo` files into a `.dwp` ([DWARF Package File Format](https://gcc.gnu.org/wiki/DebugFissionDWP)) file, yielding similar situation to the `waybar.dbg` file.
+Note that the resulting `.dwp` file is _not_ an ELF file.

 ## Improved Debug Fission with Mold

 [Mold](https://github.com/rui314/mold) entered the software development ecosystem with a splash.
 It is a modern linker with the project goal to provide better developer tooling.
-The linker is takes only twice the time of just copying the resulting executable with `cp`, proper benchmarks for comparison are provided in the project repository.
+The linker is takes only twice the time of just copying the resulting executable with `cp`, proper benchmarks for comparison are provided in the project repository -- `mold` links _very_ fast.

 Since version `2.33` the linker has the capability to write separate debug files during linking.
 Subsequent releases improved upon that and include directly compressing debug information (since 2.37) and adding a _GDB Index_ for faster load times of the debug information during debugging.
-Both features are availabe with `objcopy --compress-debug-sections` and `gdb-add-index <file>` through independent programs.
+Both features are availabe with `objcopy --compress-debug-sections` and `gdb-add-index <file>`.
-But independent program invocations are harder to integrate into a build system and build process and tedious extra steps.
+But independent program invocations are harder to integrate into a build system and process.
 The way `mold` handles debug information is like `objcopy --only-keep-debug` as described above, but nicer to use.

 Please note, that the option names in `mold` did change through the releases and the documented flags in the releases notes are not necessarily accurate anymore.